Español

 • Labor market information

-For many job seekers, California’s online labor exchange system, CalJOBSSM is a valuable resource to find their next job opportunities.
-Job seekers who are not familiar with computers can get help from the customer service staff in an America’s Job Center of California (AJCC).
+CalJOBSSM is an online resource where you can find thousands of job listings and manage your career.
+Job seekers who are not familiar with computers can get help from our customer service staff in an America’s Job Center of California.

-If you need more help, CalJOBSSM and America’s Job Center of California (AJCC) locations provide several employment assistance programs at no cost to help you find the right job.
+If you need more help, CalJOBS and America’s Job Centers of California (AJCC) offer employment assistance programs at no cost to help you find the right job.

 Finding a Job

-Yes, we provide access to job listings and other employment-related services.
-Job seekers can use CalJOBS online to search a database of job listings and can submit job applications for employers to view.
-Our job listings are also available in the national Job Central system, along with job openings available across the United States.
+Yes, we provide access to job listings and employment services.
+Job seekers can use CalJOBS online to search for jobs and submit applications for employers.

-You can use CalJOBS to search for thousands of jobs listed by California employers.
-CalJOBS allows you to enter your resume for review by employers who are looking for qualified workers.
+Use CalJOBS to search for thousands of jobs listed by California employers.

-CalCareers provides information about exams and civil service job openings with the State of California.
+CalCareers offers information on exams and civil service job openings with the State of California.

 Using CalJOBS